mes1234/pilsner/Readme.md

 # Pub sub with authorization

 * authorization is done based on JWT token id
-* stream writers and readers can be managed via console
+* memoryStream writers and readers can be managed via console

 # Pub sub replay mode (PSR mode)